 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the ODonnell Heights neighborhood, 52.9% of the working population is employed in clerical, assistant, and tech support occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 24.1% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (17.2%), and 5.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the ODonnell Heights neighborhood, 36.3% of the working population is employed in clerical, assistant, and tech support occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 25.4% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.7%), and 15.7% in executive, management, and professional occupations.

-In the ODonnell Heights neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Polish (6.3%).
-There are also a number of people of Irish ancestry (5.1%), and residents who report German roots (4.9%), and some of the residents are also of South American ancestry (3.8%), along with some Mexican ancestry residents (1.8%), among others.
+In the ODonnell Heights neighborhood in Baltimore, MD, residents most commonly identify their ethnicity or ancestry as Polish (14.1%).
+There are also a number of people of Irish ancestry (8.5%), and residents who report German roots (6.0%), and some of the residents are also of Mexican ancestry (4.2%), along with some Puerto Rican ancestry residents (2.6%), among others.
+In addition, 16.4% of the residents of this neighborhood were born in another country.

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in ODonnell Heights neighborhood spend under 15 minutes commuting one-way to work (28.8% of working residents), one of the shortest commutes across America.
-However, there is also a significant group of residents (18.8%) who commute over an hour in each direction.
+The greatest number of commuters in ODonnell Heights neighborhood spend between 15 and 30 minutes commuting one-way to work (34.8% of working residents), which is shorter than the time spent commuting to work for most Americans.